rails/rails/guides/source/layouts_and_rendering.md

 <%= render "shared/footer" %>
 ```

-Here, the `_ad_banner.html.erb` and `_footer.html.erb` partials could contain content that is shared among many pages in your application.
-You don't need to see the details of these sections when you're concentrating on a particular page.
+Here, the `_ad_banner.html.erb` and `_footer.html.erb` partials could contain
+content that is shared by many pages in your application.
+You don't need to see
+the details of these sections when you're concentrating on a particular page.

-As you already could see from the previous sections of this guide, `yield` is a very powerful tool for cleaning up your layouts.
-Keep in mind that it's pure ruby, so you can use it almost everywhere.
-For example, we can use it to DRY form layout definition for several similar resources:
+As seen in the previous sections of this guide, `yield` is a very powerful tool
+for cleaning up your layouts.
+Keep in mind that it's pure Ruby, so you can use
+it almost everywhere.
+For example, we can use it to DRY up form layout
+definitions for several similar resources:

 * `users/index.html.erb`